abolfazlshahsavaryyy/citizen_journal/README.md

     Asynchronous task handling with Celery and RabbitMQ

+## Backend Implementation

+### Authentication:
+    Implemented JWT authentication with both access and refresh tokens for secure user sessions.

+### GraphQL Integration:
+    Configured GraphQL to use the same authentication tokens, ensuring consistent access control.

+### Database Design:
+    Built with PostgreSQL, including a well-structured Entity Relationship Diagram (ERD) to define and enforce complete model relationships.

+### Django ORM:
+    Utilized Django ORM to perform advanced queries and manage data efficiently.

+### Django REST Framework (DRF):
+    Fully integrated with DRF using views, services, and serializers for clean and modular API development.

+### Containerization:
+    All services are containerized with Docker and orchestrated using Docker Compose for easy deployment and scalability.
 # How to Use the API

 Follow these steps to get the API service up and running locally:
+## linux user

 ### 1. Clone the Repository